CS5004-khoury-lionelle/hello_world/instructions/README.md

 Using the tests as a foundation, fix the logical errors in the code.
 The javadoc and thinking through the 'edge cases' can help you find all the errors.

+> [!IMPORTANT]
-Make sure to commit, as you add fixes!
+> Make sure to commit, as you add fixes!

 #### Running the application
 You can run the application in your IDE to get a feel of what it is like.
-You can also run it from the command line, but you will need to go into the build\classes\java\main directory to run it.
+You can also run it from the command line, but you will need to go into the `build\classes\java\main` directory to run it.
 Use `java student.AlohaWorld` to run the application once in that directory.